 - Private: After exhausting other funding options, Oscar needs a private loan to help pay for his bachelor’s degree; his dad wants to help out.
 Oscar applies for a Smart Option Student Loan.
 Since approval and rates for a private loan are based on a variety of underwriting factors, including credit history and income, Oscar’s dad cosigns the loan to help his son improve the likelihood of approval.

 - The loan offers the choice of making monthly interest payments, $25 payments each month2, or deferring payments until after school.3

 - Depending on creditworthiness and other factors, the Annual Percentage Rate (APR) on Oscar’s loan could be from 3.98% to 11.35%3, with no origination fee, if he elects a variable interest rate, but it could go up or down after the loan is approved.
 Lowest rates shown include the auto debit discount.4

-- After Oscar graduates and makes 12 on-time principal and interest payments and meets certain credit requirements, he can apply to release his dad as a cosigner3.
+- After Oscar graduates and makes 12 on-time principal and interest payments and meets certain credit requirements, he can apply to release his dad as a cosigner.5

 - The repayment term on Oscar’s loan will be between 5 and 15 years2, depending on the loan amount.

-Both Mary’s and Oscar’s loans offer loan forgiveness in case of their death or permanent disability5.
-In addition, interest paid on both federal and private student loans may be eligible for deduction from federal income taxes, subject to certain income restrictions6.
+Both Mary’s and Oscar’s loans offer loan forgiveness in case of their death or permanent disability.6 In addition, interest paid on both federal and private student loans may be eligible for deduction from federal income taxes, subject to certain income restrictions.7

 The importance of paying your loan on time